Maria Theresa of Spain: Birth of the Dauphin and first rivalries

 On 1 November 1661, Maria Theresa gave birth to the long-awaited Dauphin, Louis of France, fulfilling her primary duty as Queen.
 The birth was difficult and people even feared the worst for the Queen.
 Louis XIV assisted her throughout, as he would for her later births.
-He was very afraid for his wife's life and Madame de Motteville wrote: "While she was in great pain, the King seemed so afflicted and so deeply filled with pain that he left no room for doubt that the love he had for her was no more in his heart than in that of others".
+He was very afraid for his wife's life.
+Madame de Motteville wrote: "While she was in great pain, the King seemed so afflicted and so deeply filled with pain that he left no room for doubt that the love he had for her was no more in his heart than in that of others".
 Maria Theresa's half-brother, Philip Prospero, Prince of Asturias, died the same day, leaving her again as heiress presumptive of the Spanish throne.
 But fortunately for the Catholic Monarchy, five days later (6 November 1661) Queen Maria Anna of Spain gave birth to another son, Charles.
 However, the new heir was deformed and sickly.

 After giving birth, Maria Theresa was very saddened by the flourishing relationship between her husband and Louise de La Vallière.
 The King initially attempted to keep his constant infidelity hidden, but became more overt as time progressed.
 Maria Theresa spent a lot of her time crying but tried to keep a good face by participating in balls and shows, despite her great shyness.
 The Queen would also show a keen interest in comedy, particularly Spanish comedy.
 To please her, the King would have it performed quite frequently.

-The benevolent and intensely devoted Maria Theresa spent much of her time caring for the sick, the poor and the disinherited.
+Maria Theresa spent much of her time caring for the sick, the poor and the disinherited.
 She regularly visited the hospital at Saint-Germain-en-Laye, and even relieved the "poor shameful" by secretly granting dowries to the daughters of the poor nobility.
-Despite her great piety, Maria Theresa did not neglect her role as queen; she was also the last Queen of France to lead the monarchical parade.
+She was also the last Queen of France to lead the monarchical parade.

-Maria Theresa gives birth on 18 November 1662 a second child, a daughter named Anne-Élisabeth of France after her two grandmothers.
+Maria Theresa gave birth on 18 November 1662 a second child, a daughter named Anne-Élisabeth after her two grandmothers.
 Born sickly, the little princess died one month later, on 30 December, to the consternation of the royal family.
 This was the beginning of a string of children that would die in infancy.